carverdo/scrap/README.md

 4. In one_offs, follow db instructions under `db_create_migrate.py` OR `manager.py`
 and `db_init_data.py` (modify this to your own setup; you'll need to move to/from one_offs to run); to establish database model in pgadmin;
+Make sure your one_off .gitignore is not mangled by this to and fro.
-5. You will need to create a number of local environment variables in order for the config files to work properly.
+5. You may need to create a number of local environment variables in order for the config files to work properly.
 6. Run `run`.

 Now you're free to build out your project on top of this skeleton.

-## Directories/Files outside of app
+## Explanations (directories/Files outside of app)
 `logs, migrations, tests` self-explanatory.
 `one_offs` e.g. for stuff used in set up only.
 `config` and variants primarily for DB setting;